Discover more from Life from the Road Magazine

 In the meantime, Donetta and I will be writing about past traveling experiences we have’t had time to post as well as creating some new content.

 Be sure to sign up for our newsletter so you can keep in the loop.
-Thanks for reading!
+Our temporary pause in travel won't last long!